-A student may take a leave of absence from his/her studies for an approved period.
-Periods of approved leave of absence may not be less than one full semester and may not accumulate to more than four semesters.
-Applications for leave of absence should be submitted for approval by the Dean/Associate Dean of faculty.
+Students may take a leave of absence from their studies for an approved period.
+Periods of approved leave of absence may not be less than one full semester, and may not accumulate to more than four semesters.
+Applications for leave of absence should be submitted for approval by the Associate Dean of Faculty.